Polystichum calderonense

 Polystichum calderonense is a rare species of fern known by the common name Monte Guilarte hollyfern.
-It is endemic to Puerto Rico, where it occurs in the Peñuelas and Guilarte Commonwealth Forests.
+It is endemic to Puerto Rico, where it occurs in the Guilarte State Forest.
 There are only 57 individual plants remaining.
 It is a federally listed endangered species of the United States.

 This evergreen terrestrial fern grows in mountains of volcanic origin.
 It is known from only two locations, one in a forest which is privately owned and another on public land that may be vulnerable to inadequate forest management practices.